Njorogetracy/foodies-corner/README.md

 ### Code

-- Code Instutute README.md template has been used to create this document
+- Code Institute README.md template has been used to create this document
-- [Youtube](https://youtu.be/nwEB3Wxh5N0) - Inspiration and walk through code on hoow to create a responsive sign up form and map
+- [YouTube](https://youtu.be/nwEB3Wxh5N0) - Inspiration and walk through code on how to create a responsive sign up form and map
 - [W3schools](https://www.w3schools.com/css/css3_object-position.asp) - How to fit images into a screen
 - [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-create-an-image-gallery-with-css-grid-e0f0fd666a5c/) - Creating a responsive gallery with grid
 - [CSS Tricks](https://css-tricks.com/a-complete-guide-to-css-media-queries/) - A guide on how to use media queries